Murder of Maryann Measles: Investigation and judicial process

-After a search of about nine months, Maryann's body was found near a boat launch at Lake Lillinonah in Bridgewater, Connecticut, where it connects to the Housatonic.
+After a search of about nine months, Measles's body was found near a boat launch at Lake Lillinonah in Bridgewater, Connecticut, where it connects to the Housatonic.
 Her remains were wrapped in a blanket and chains.
 Her identity was confirmed by dental records.

-In 2002, authorities announced the arrests of eight people for the killing of Measles, including Jeffrey Boyette, who had since relocated to Texas, and needed to be extradited to face charges.
+In 2002, authorities announced the arrests of eight people for the killing of Measles, including Jeffrey Boyette, who had since relocated to Texas, and required extradition to face charges.
 Walter and Dupas were the only two charged with capital murder.
 However, both men made plea deals to avoid the death penalty.

 Alan Walter pleaded guilty to felony murder, first-degree kidnapping, conspiracy to commit first-degree kidnapping, conspiracy to commit first-degree sexual assault, and tampering with physical evidence, earning him a sentence of 60 years in prison.

 Deaneric Dupas also pleaded guilty to felony murder, conspiracy to commit first-degree kidnapping, and conspiracy to commit first-degree sexual assault.
 He was sentenced to 47 years in prison.

 Keith Foster was sentenced to the most lengthy prison term of the group, 110 years, for charges including felony murder, first-degree sexual assault, three counts of first-degree kidnapping, conspiracy to commit first-degree kidnapping, tampering with a witness, and tampering with physical evidence.

 Foster's girlfriend, Dorothy Halls, was charged with and pleaded guilty to felony murder, conspiracy to commit first-degree kidnapping, and risk of injury to a minor.
 She was sentenced to 25 years in prison and five years probation.

-Maggie Mae Bennett, the jealous girlfriend of Walter, was charged with first-degree kidnapping, conspiracy to commit kidnapping, risk of injury to a minor, tampering with a witness, and tampering with evidence.
+Maggie Mae Bennett, Walter's girlfriend, was charged with first-degree kidnapping, conspiracy to commit kidnapping, risk of injury to a minor, tampering with a witness, and tampering with evidence.
 Due to her cooperation with prosecutors, Bennett was sentenced to only 19 years in prison.
 She was released in 2019.

 Ronald Rajcok was sentenced to 36 years in prison after pleading guilty to charges of felony murder, first-degree kidnapping, conspiracy to commit first-degree kidnapping, risk of injury to a minor, and tampering with a witness.

 As part of a plea bargain, June Segar was found guilty of felony murder, conspiracy to commit first-degree kidnapping, and tampering with a witness.
 She received a sentence of 30 years in prison.

 Jeffrey Boyette pleaded no contest to felony murder, first-degree sexual assault, first-degree kidnapping, and risk of injury to a minor.
 He was sentenced to 50 years in prison, suspended after 25 years.

 Appeals

-Keith M. Foster, the only defendant to go to trial, appealed his conviction in 2009, but was rejected.
+Keith M. Foster, the only defendant to go to trial, appealed his conviction in 2009, but the appeal was rejected.